 Pros

-Adjustable Light Filtration: The cell structure of cellular shades allows for adjustable light filtration, providing privacy and reducing glare.
+The cell structure of cellular shades allows for adjustable light filtering, providing privacy and reducing glare.

 Cons